Wheeler Bisimulations: Abstract

 \section{Abstract}

-Recently, a new paradigm was introduced in automata theory.
-The main idea is to classify regular languages according to their propensity to be sorted, establishing a deep connection between automata theory and data compression [J. ACM 2023].
-This parameterization leads to two hierarchies of regular languages: a deterministic hierarchy and a non-deterministic hierarchy.
-While the deterministic hierarchy is well understood, the non-deterministic hierarchy appears much more complex.
-This is true even for the richest and most studied level of the hierarchies, corresponding to the class of \emph{Wheeler languages}.

-In this paper, we study Wheeler language through the lens of \emph{bisimulations}.
-We first show that the standard notion of bisimulation is not appropriate.
-Then, we introduce \emph{Wheeler bisimulations}, that is, bisimulations that respect the convex structure of the considered Wheeler automata.
-Although there are some differences between the properties of bisimulations and the properties of Wheeler bisimulations, we show that Wheeler bisimulations induce a \emph{unique} minimal Wheeler NFA (analogously to standard bisimulations).
-In particular, in the deterministic case, we retrieve the minimum Wheeler deterministic automaton of a given language.
+Over the years, bisimulations have emerged as a pervasive paradigm, finding applications in numerous areas, including concurrency theory, model checking, automata theory, logic, programming languages and category theory.
+In this paper, we establish a connection between bisimulations and data compression.
+More precisely, we study the relationship between bisimulations and Wheeler automata (Alanko et al., SODA 2020), a class of automata that has received considerable attention in recent years.
+The standard notion of bisimulation is not appropriate, so we introduce \emph{Wheeler bisimulations}, that is, bisimulations that respect the convex structure of the considered Wheeler automata.
+We show that Wheeler bisimilarity induces a \emph{unique} minimal Wheeler NFA (analogously to standard bisimulations).
+In particular, in the deterministic case, we retrieve the minimal Wheeler deterministic automaton of a given language.
 We also show that the minimal Wheeler NFA induced by Wheeler bisimulations can be built in linear time.
-This is in contrast with standard bisimulations, for which the corresponding minimal NFA can be built in $ O(m \log n) $ time (where $ m $ is the number of edges and $ n $ is the number of states) by adapting Paige-Tarjan's partition refinement algorithm.
+This is in contrast with standard bisimulations, for which the corresponding minimal NFA can be built in $ O(m \log n) $ time (where $ m $ is the number of edges and $ n $ is the number of states) by adapting Paige-Tarjan partition refinement algorithm.
+Compared to previous state-reduction techniques, our bisimulation-induced construction is the first for which (i)~we obtain a \emph{canonical} Wheeler NFA and (ii)~the resulting Wheeler NFA can be built in linear time.